This Handbook contains everything you need to know about this epic Secret Compass expedition to Venezuela.

 WATERPROOF RUCKSACK LINER: Sealable “canoe” or “dry” bags made by Podsac or Ortlieb.
 You need a large one to line your rucksack.

-SLEEPING MAT: Inflatable roll mat, and consider a ¾ length for fitting in the hammock.
+SLEEPING MAT: Inflatable roll mat.
 Bring a repair kit.

 2 x LONG SLEEVE SHIRT: Quick-drying long sleeve shirt or top (not cotton).